michaelweberjr/trafficcam/README.md

-trafficcam
+Cellular Automata Traffic Model
 ==========

-This a program to model Kegel, et. al.'s model for multi-lane traffic
+This is a program to model Kegel, et. al.'s model for multi-lane traffic.
+The model uses cellular automata to advance a car a discrete number of cells as a means to produce macroscopic traffic phenomena.